Rudokhvist/BoosterCreator/README.md

 # Maintenance status

 This plugin is not actively developed, and only maintained on last priority basis.
 I recommend to use [BoosterManager by Citrinate](https://github.com/Citrinate/BoosterManager) instead, if you want to benefit from new features and get support in timely manner.

 # ATTENTION!
 This plugin only works with ASF-generic!

 # Introduction
-This plugin was made by [Outzzz](https://github.com/Outzzz), but after some time it got removed from github.
+This plugin was made by [Outzzz](https://github.com/Outzzz), but after some time it got removed from GitHub.
 Luckily I forked it before that, and as it was published under Apache 2.0 license I can continue development of this plugin.
 I tried to improve it a little, you can check what changes I made to it in git commits history.<br/>
 As title says, aim of this plugin is giving a user an easy way to create booster packs from gems, both by command and automatically.

 ## Installation
 - download `BoosterCreator.zip` file from [latest release](https://github.com/Rudokhvist/BoosterCreator/releases/latest)
 - unpack downloaded .zip file to `plugins` folder inside your ASF folder.
 - (re)start ASF, you should get a message indicating that plugin loaded successfully.

 ## Usage
 There is two ways to create boosters with this plugin: manual and automatic.